TheBB/SISO/README.rst

   pip3 install --user .

-IFEM-to-VT requires the numpy_, H5Py_, VTK_ and LRSplines_ libraries, all
+CICO requires the numpy_, H5Py_, VTK_ and LRSplines_ libraries, all of
-of which contain compiled components.
+which contain compiled components.
 In ideal circumstances, they should be installed automatically from PyPi with the above commands, but circumstances are not always ideal.
 For example, VTK is, as of the time of writing, not available for Python 3.8 on PyPi.
 If